 Designed Beyond Standards

-Our slip-resistant shoes have been tested in order to prove that they’re up for the task of securing your staff in the restaurant and getting them home safe, too.
+Our slip-resistant shoes have been tested in order to prove that they’re up for the task of securing your staff in the restaurant and getting them home safely, too.
 Not only do they meet the highest European Standards, but many of our popular styles double (and some quadruple) the minimum ISO standard requirements for slip resistance.
 Don’t just take our word for it, check out the results to see for yourself what our slip-resistant shoes can do for you.